JCMG Hematology/Oncology is concerned with the study, diagnosis, treatment and prevention of cancer and precancerous disorders.

 What percentage of men in America develop an invasive cancer?

 45%.
 Encourage your husband, father, brothers, sons and friends to keep up with their routine screenings and physicals.
+Up to 1% of all breast cancers are in males.

 What percentage of women are diagnosed with breast cancer with no family history?